Sabre Wulf: Legacy

 Players and game journalists consider the game among the Spectrum's best.
 Sabre Wulf was the first of four titles in the Sabreman series for the ZX Spectrum.
 Retro Gamer credited the character's name and character traits for its lasting memorability.
 As an ordinary human with a hat and exaggerated nose, Sabreman fit the video game 8-bit era's character archetype.
 The last, unreleased game in the Spectrum Sabreman series, Mire Mare, was planned to have been similar to Sabre Wulf in gameplay.
 Rare, the successor to Ultimate, later released a side-scrolling platformer in 2004 for the Game Boy Advance handheld console—also titled Sabre Wulf—in which Sabreman enlists jungle animals to solve the Sabre Wulf's puzzles.
 It was not received well by fans.
-Elements from the original Sabre Wulf appear in other games, including Rare's Jet Force Gemini.
+Elements from the original Sabre Wulf appear in other games, including Rare's Jet Force Gemini and Killer Instinct, which features a character named Sabrewulf.
 Star Fox Adventures had at one point in development a main character called Sabre the wolf.
 Retro Gamer considered Sabreman's recurring appearance to be proof of Rare's interest in the character and series.